Elastin: Composition

 In the body, elastin is usually associated with other proteins in connective tissues.
 Elastic fiber in the body is a mixture of amorphous elastin and fibrous fibrillin.
 Both components are primarily made of smaller amino acids such as glycine, valine, alanine, and proline.
 The total elastin ranges from 58 to 75% of the weight of the dry defatted artery in normal canine arteries.
 Comparison between fresh and digested tissues shows that, at 35% strain, a minimum of 48% of the arterial load is carried by elastin, and a minimum of 43% of the change in stiffness of arterial tissue is due to the change in elastin stiffness.

 Tissue distribution

 Elastin serves an important function in arteries as a medium for pressure wave propagation to help blood flow and is particularly abundant in large elastic blood vessels such as the aorta.
 Elastin is also very important in the lungs, elastic ligaments, elastic cartilage, the skin, and the bladder.
 It is present in jawed vertebrates.

 Characteristics

 Elastin is a very long-lived protein, with a half-life of over 78 years in humans.
+However, its long lifespan does not imply that its functional properties remain unchanged throughout life.

+In human skin, ageing is associated with changes in the amount, organisation and integrity of dermal elastic fibres.
+An in vivo multiphoton tomography study reported age-related reductions in the measured elastin and collagen content of the human dermis.

+More recent three-dimensional imaging of human dermal elastin has shown that the number of elastic fibres decreases with age and that the remaining network becomes more fragmented and less interconnected.
+Finite-element modelling based on these structural observations associated age-related changes in elastin-fibre architecture with reduced skin firmness.

+In vivo multiphoton images of dermal elastin and fibrillar collagen in younger (18–25 years) and older (70–75 years) human skin.
+Older skin shows altered elastin density and elastic-fibre organisation, particularly in chronically sun-exposed areas.

+Although elastin is exceptionally long-lived, its structure and function can change with aging.
+In human skin, aging has been associated with reductions and structural alterations in dermal elastin and elastic fibers.
+Imaging studies have reported age-related changes in the amount and organization of dermal elastin, including fragmentation and reduced connectivity of elastic-fiber networks.
+These changes may contribute to the decline in skin elasticity and firmness associated with aging.